DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/boxes/overview.rst

     #.
 Cropping out the point clouds using binary masks from the output segement from DL Segment;
     #.
 Applying the segement and clouds to generate the object in cloud relations;

 .. tip:: You can also learn about the main ideas behind the Box Volume Estimate by watching this video tutorial.
-(TODO, record a video)
+(TODO, record a video) You can also checkout this sample `workspace <https://drive.google.com/uc?export=download&id=1S4iL9rzlIMeGlSVbGf4RZbIEkDROQJNR>`_.

 Deep Learning Model
 ------------------